100% Certified Authentic

 Race cars and motoring have been a source of inspiration for the Tissot PRS 516 since the 1960s.
 “PRS” is short for “Particularly Robust Sport” (or “Particularly Resistant Sport”), while the 5 denotes the specific caliber finishing and 16 represents the 16th model.
 While these numbers no longer apply to the current PRS 516 range, they remain part of the collection’s name as a tribute to the history of Tissot’s racing watches.

 From early watch designs that featured holes in the straps (similar to those found on steering wheels of the era) to today’s bold and sporty iterations, the PRS 516’s connection to racing is always front and center.
-As one of the more affordable Swiss watch brands on the market, Tissot’s expansive automatic PRS 516 chronograph lineup offers some fantastic entry-level options in a variety of styles and materials.
+As part of the rich history of Tissot watches, Tissot’s expansive automatic PRS 516 chronograph lineup offers some fantastic entry-level options in a variety of styles and materials.

 Whether or not the stopwatch function is ever activated, chronographs – particularly the racing watch varieties – are some of the most popular styles of timepieces today.
 The appealing combination of sporty designs and links to the adrenaline-fueled world of automotive racing is one that will continue to drive the demand for racing chronographs for the foreseeable future.